 Palbocent 125: Each capsule contains Palbociclib INN 125 mg.

-Palbociclib is indicated for the treatment of HR-positive, HER2-negative advanced or metastatic breast
+Palbociclib is indicated for the treatment of HR-positive, HER2-negative advanced or metastatic breast cancer in combination with:

 • an aromatase inhibitor as initial endocrine based therapy in postmenopausal women; or

 • fulvestrant in women with disease progression following endocrine therapy.